| 1918 Spanish Influenza Epidemic In late August 1918, a naval ship left Boston and

 of Nome, a man froze with his arms around a stove.
 He was buried, still

+crouching, in a square box.
 One relief team moved ahead of the flu and reached Shishmaref, 60 miles

 northeast of Wales, in time to warn villagers.
 The village posted armed guards